rltyty/rblog/content/notes/apue/Ch03-File-IO/index.md

   directory).
 In this case the file to be opened is determined relative to the directory associated with the `fd` instead of the `cwd`.
 - `openat` to address two problems:
-      - give threads a way to use relative pathnames to open files in directories other than `cwd`.
-(Since all threads in the same process share the same `cwd`)
+   - give threads a way to use relative pathnames to open files in directories other than `cwd`, since all threads in the same process share the same working directory.
   - avoid `TOCTTOU` (time-of-check-to-time-of-use) errors
     - vulnerability in-between two non-atomic calls, the file can be changed between "check()" and "use()", thereby invalidating the results of the first call (check()), leading to an error or opening up a security hole.
-- filename and pathname truncation BSD-derived(including macOS) and Linux always return an error `ENAMETOOLONG` if `_POSIX_NO_TRUNC` is in effect (otherwise silently truncated).
+- filename and pathname truncation

+  BSD-derived(including macOS) and Linux always return an error `ENAMETOOLONG` if `_POSIX_NO_TRUNC` is in effect (otherwise silently truncated).
 Modern file systems support a maximum(`NAME_MAX`) of 255 chars for filename and